FAQ

 I am a journalism graduate looking for a job.
 Am I eligible for a Hearst Fellowship?

-Anyone who has completed coursework and obtained a college degree by August 1, 2023 following the application deadline is eligible.
-A bachelor’s degree is the minimum requirement.
+Anyone who has completed coursework and obtained a college degree by August 1, 2025, following the application deadline is eligible.
+A bachelor’s degree with 1 – 2 years of journalism experience is required.

 I have worked in journalism, but my degree is in something else.
 Am I eligible?